BHIM

 BHIM (Bharat Interface for Money) is an Indian state-owned mobile payment app developed by the National Payments Corporation of India (NPCI), based on the Unified Payments Interface (UPI).
 Launched on 30 December 2016, it is intended to facilitate e-payments directly through banks and encourage cashless transactions.
 The application supports all Indian banks which use UPI, which is built over the Immediate Payment Service (IMPS) infrastructure and allows the user to instantly transfer money between 170 member banks of any two parties.
 It can be used on all mobile devices.
 The app is named in honour of B. R. Ambedkar.

+In 2020, data breach of the application affected more than 7 million users.

 Operation

 BHIM allows users to send or receive money to or from UPI payment addresses, or to non-UPI based accounts (by scanning a QR code with account number and IFS code or MMID code).

 Unlike mobile wallets (Paytm, MobiKwik, M-Pesa, Airtel Money, etc.) which hold money, the BHIM app is only a mechanism which transfers money between different bank accounts.
 Transactions on BHIM are nearly instantaneous and can be done at any time, including weekends and bank holidays.

 BHIM now also allows users to send or receive digital payments through Aadhaar authentication.
 BHIM will be made available on Open Network for Digital Commerce (ONDC) in an effort to challenge PhonePe and Google Pay's hegemony.